 We may earn revenue from the products available on this page and participate in affiliate programs.

-So your house has the quaintest pitched roof—which means your upstairs bedrooms have angled ceilings dropped so low that half the space is virtually unusable.
+So your house has the quaintest pitched roof…which means your rooms upstairs have angled ceilings dropped so low that half the space is virtually unusable.
 What do you do?
-Sure, you may not be able to walk around the entire perimeter without bumping your head, but you can use the space in other clever ways.
+Sure, you may not be able to walk around the entire perimeter without bumping your head, but you can use every square inch in other clever ways.

-Take note from these four designers and homeowners, who have turned less-than-ideal rooflines into walk-in wardrobes, reading rooms, window nooks, and secret passageways.
+Take note from these nine designers and homeowners, who have turned less-than-ideal rooflines into walk-in wardrobes, reading rooms, window nooks, secret passageways, and more.
 All you need is a little imagination to combine function with your asymmetrical architecture.

 In this London Victorian terrace house, designer Beata Heuman extended her client’s main bedroom into the roof cavity to add as much storage as possible, creating a compact dressing room.
 The diagonal angles of the built-in closet are a result of working around a sloped chimney stack that runs behind the narrowest shelves (and allows for deeper drawers on either side).